 |[Photo by Matthew Rumph on Unsplash]

-Consequently, he has tasked his Church with proclaiming the “Gospel of the Kingdom to all nations” until the moment of his return.
-Since he now reigns, it is imperative for his followers to herald his victory throughout the Earth to give every man and woman the opportunity to repent and thereby receive life and salvation:
+Consequently, Jesus has summoned his Assembly to proclaim the “Gospel of the Kingdom to all nations” until the moment of his arrival “on the clouds of Heaven.”
+Since he now reigns, his followers must herald his victory and sovereignty throughout the Earth, providing every man and woman the opportunity to repent and receive life and salvation:

 Before his death, Jesus predicted the destruction of the Temple in Jerusalem.
-In response, the disciples asked WHEN that would occur, and what would be the “SIGN” of the “coming of the Son of Man.”
+In response, the disciples asked when that would occur, and what would be the “sign” of the “coming of the Son of Man.”

 To the first question, he replied - Before the termination of the generation contemporary with him.
 To the second, he warned - No one EXCEPT GOD ALONE knows the hour, day, “season,” “seasons” or “times” of his return - (also, Mark 13:30-33, Acts 1:6-9).

-- “This Gospel of the kingdom shall be preached in the whole habitable earth for a testimony for all nations, AND THEN SHALL THE END COME” - (Matthew 24:14, 24:36, Acts 1:6-8).
+- “This Gospel of the kingdom shall be preached in the whole habitable earth for a testimony for all nations, and then shall the end come” - (Matthew 24:14, 24:36, Acts 1:6-8).